Generalized quasirandom properties of expanding graph sequencesedding: Preliminaries

 We will assume that $G$ is \textit{connected}, i.e., $\A$ is \textit{irreducible}, in which case, the generalized vertex-degrees are all positive.
 For the relation between the normalized modularity and Laplacian matrices, see~\cite{Bolla13}.

 Let $1<k<n$ be a fixed integer.
-Usual spectral clustering techniques use the $k$ bottom Laplacian or normalized Laplacian eigenvalues together with the corresponding eigenvectors to find $k$ `loosely' connected clusters of the vertices.
-More generally, in the modularity based spectral clustering, we look for the proper $k$-partition $U_1,\dots ,U_k $ of the vertices such that the within- and between cluster discrepancies are minimized.
+In the modularity based spectral clustering, we look for the proper $k$-partition $U_1,\dots ,U_k $ of the vertices such that the within- and between cluster discrepancies are minimized.
 We refer to $U_i$'s as \textit{clusters}.
 To motivate the introduction of the exact discrepancy measure observe that the $ij$ entry of $\M$ is $a_{ij} - d_i d_j$, which is the difference between the actual connection of the vertices $i,j$ and the connection that is expected under independent attachment of them with probabilities $d_i$ and $d_j$, respectively.
 Consequently, the difference between the actual and the expected connectedness of the subsets $X,Y \subset V$ is